grenmester/personal-website/content/about/course-notes.md

 Taught by Dagan Karp, Spring 2017
 * **MATH131 - Real Analysis I [([WIP] TeX)](https://github.com/grenmester/real-analysis-notes/raw/master/analysis.pdf)**<br>
 Taught by Michael Orrison, Spring 2017

+If you notice any errors or typos in the TeX, please let me know so I can fix them.